On the Pre-Asymptotic Stability and Inverse Structure of Extended-Domain Spectral Methods: Extension to Higher Dimensions

+Despite the baseline instability of the basis, the pre-asymptotic structural dichotomy remains valid.
+The inverse of the convection-diffusion operator retains its highly asymmetric structure, which explains the method's practical robustness in multi-dimensional simulations.

-\begin{theorem}[Pre-Asymptotic Structural Dichotomy in d-Dimensions] Let the spectral collocation method be applied to the convection-diffusion operator $\mathcal{L}_{CD} = -\Delta + \mathbf{k}(\mathbf{x}) \cdot \nabla$ in $d$ dimensions with homogeneous Dirichlet boundary conditions.
-If the convection field $\mathbf{k}(\mathbf{x})$ is sufficiently strong and non-vanishing, the inverse of the discrete physical-space operator, $(\mat{L}_{CD}^{(d)})^{-1}$, is numerically quasi-sparse with entries that decay exponentially away from the diagonal. \end{theorem} \begin{proof} The proof relies on applying Lemma~\ref{lem:decay_inverse} to the sequence of physical-space operators $\{\mat{L}_{CD,N}^{(d)}\}_{N \in \mathbb{N}}$.
-We must establish the two hypotheses of that lemma.
+\begin{theorem}[Pre-Asymptotic Structural Dichotomy in d-Dimensions] Let the spectral collocation method be applied to the constant-coefficient convection-diffusion operator $\mathcal{L}_{CD} = -\Delta + \mathbf{k} \cdot \nabla$ in $d$ dimensions with homogeneous Dirichlet boundary conditions and extension parameters $\delta_1, \dots, \delta_d$.
+Assume the discretization is stabilized so that the interpolation Lebesgue constant $\Lambda_N^{(d)}$ is bounded (or its growth is controlled).
+Then for any $0 < \alpha < |\mathbf{k}|$, the inverse of the discrete physical-space operator, $(\mat{L}_{CD,N}^{(d)})^{-1}$, is numerically highly asymmetric with entries that decay exponentially in the upstream direction.
+Specifically, there exists a constant $C > 0$, independent of $N$, such that